dpole/cmbdb/README.md

 # cmbdb
-Data base of Basic properties of CMB experimens
+Collection of the specifications of CMB experiments.

+Please feel free to add more to `cmbdb/experiments.yaml`